Short Answer

 Contract Snapshot

-This market resolves to Yes if Alex Smalley finishes in the top 20 (including ties) in the 2026 PGA Championship, and to No if he does not or withdraws after teeing off.
-If he forfeits, withdraws, or does not participate prior to teeing off, the market resolves to Fair Market Price.
-The market opened on May 5, 2026, and will close after the outcome or by May 31, 2026, with payouts projected 5 minutes after closing.
+This market resolves to Yes if Ludvig Aberg finishes in the top 20 (including ties) in the 2026 PGA Championship, and to No if he does not or withdraws after teeing off.
+If Aberg forfeits, withdraws, or doesn't participate prior to teeing off, the market resolves to Fair Market Price.
+The market opened on April 13, 2026, and closes after the outcome occurs or by June 14, 2026, with payout projected 5 minutes after closing.

 Available Contracts